rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 "Of course.
 What can I do?"

-"There's a passenger in towards the back who has been acting suspicious.
+"There's a passenger towards the back who has been acting suspicious.
 I need to keep an eye on them without being obvious.
 I need an excuse to be up towards the Smoking section looking back this way."